The Uncertainty Principle in the Presence of Quantum Memory

-Bob's uncertainty about the outcome of measurement $\obs$ is denoted by the conditional von Neumann entropy, $H(\obs|\mem)$, which directly generalizes the Shannon entropy, $H(\obs)$, to the case that Bob has a quantum memory, $\mem$, and likewise for $\obst$.\footnote{More precisely, $H(\obs|\mem)$ is the conditional von Neumann entropy of the state $(\sum_j\ketbra{\psi_j}{\psi_j}\ot\id)\rho_{AB}(\sum_j\ketbra{\psi_j}{\psi_j}\ot\id)$, where $\rho_{\sys\mem}$ is the joint state of the system and the memory and $\ket{\psi_j}$ are the eigenvectors of the observable $\obs$.} The additional term $H(\sys|\mem)$ appearing on the right hand side quantifies the amount of entanglement between the system and the memory.
-We discuss some instructive examples: \begin{enumerate} \item If the state, $\sys$, and memory, $\mem$, are maximally entangled, then $H(\sys|\mem)=-\log_2 d$, where $d$ is the dimension of the system sent to Alice.
+We continue by discussing some instructive examples: \begin{enumerate} \item If the particle, $\sys$, and memory, $\mem$, are maximally entangled, then $H(\sys|\mem)=-\log_2 d$, where $d$ is the dimension of the particle sent to Alice.
 Since $\log_2\frac{1}{c}$ cannot exceed $\log_2 d$, the bound~\eqref{eq:main} reduces to $H(\obs|\mem)+H(\obst|\mem)\geq 0$, which is trivial, since the conditional entropy of a system after measurement given the quantum memory cannot be negative.
 As discussed above, Bob can guess both $\obs$ and $\obst$ perfectly with such a strategy.